COS301-SE-2022/Tutor-Me/README.md

 I am determined and I have a drive to build and create software systems since I believe that software systems are the backbone of the economy and the general public.
 I believe I have a well balanced knowledge of backend development and front-end development, this includes designing of interfaces and server management and development.
-I have vast knowledge in design patterns, and I have worked using the proposed methodology in a previous project.
 I am good at finding solutions to proposed problems and debugging code.
-My shortcomings are that I tend to overthink and over analyse my work to the extent that I spend too much time on one aspect instead of spreading my effort on multiple aspects.
-I have since improved that by always being concise with my reasoning and general programming.
+I am willing to learn about new technologies and further my knowledge, cause I believe that learning is the best way to improve one's self.